m-groom/NS2D/README.md

 ## Output

-Output is organized by run parameters and realisation, for example:
+Output is organised by run parameters and realisation, for example:

 ```
 snapshots/